emqx/emqx/README.md

 Read Documents on [emqttd-docs.rtfd.org](http://emqttd-docs.rtfd.org) for installation and configuration guide.

 ## Benchmark

+Latest release of the emqttd broker is scaling to 1.3 million MQTT connections on a 12 Core, 32G CentOS server.

 Benchmark 0.12.0-beta on a CentOS6 server with 8 Core, 32G memory from QingCloud: